RRZE-HPC/TheBandwidthBenchmark/README.md

 - striad (L3, S1, WA): Schoenauer triad: `a = b + c * d`.
 - sdaxpy (L3, S1): Schoenauer triad without write allocate: `a = a + b * c`.

-As added benefit the code is a blueprint for a minimal benchmarking application with a generic makefile and modules for aligned array allocation, accurate timing and affinity settings.
-Those components can be used standalone in your own project.

 ## Build

 1. Configure the tool chain and additional options in `config.mk`: